Capped Minters 101

 * **Administrator Address (`_admin`):** The address granted administrative privileges, including the ability to assign the MINTER role.

 * **Minting Cap (`_cap`):** The maximum number of tokens that can be minted by this contract.
+This input is in uint256, meaning it requires 18 decimals.
+For example, if the cap is meant to be 1,000,000 ZK, it would be entered as 1000000000000000000000000.

 * **saltNonce:** arbitrary value that helps define the deployed contract’s address.